How Did The Moon Buggy Get On The Moon

 Conserve Power

 Turn off any equipment that is not in use, such as lights and communication devices.
-If you are stopped for a long period, consider turning off the LRV's motor to conserve power.
+Now, if you are stopped for a long period, consider turning off the LRV's motor to conserve power.
 Keep track of your battery levels and make sure you have enough power to return to the Lunar Module.
 If you are unsure, err on the side of caution and turn back early.

 Communicate Effectively